Protecht

 Next steps: Register Via: [email protected], Receive Invoice, Payment, Set-up with Log In To Course

-** Download Full Course PDF: Operational resilience
+** Download Full Course PDF: Operational Resilience

 AI Governance & Risk Management

-Artificial intelligence holds extraordinary potential to transform how organizations operate and deliver value to stakeholders—but only if it is governed and managed effectively.
+Course Overview: Artificial intelligence holds extraordinary potential to transform how organizations operate and deliver value to stakeholders—but only if it is governed and managed effectively.
 Whether you are a risk professional integrating AI into enterprise frameworks or a technology leader responsible for AI initiatives, this course equips you with the structures, processes, and tools to harness innovation safely and confidently.

 Through relatable stories, real-world examples and case studies, you’ll learn how to design and implement AI governance, integrate AI risk into your enterprise risk management processes, and apply controls that protect your organization while enabling opportunity.
 We cover the full AI lifecycle—from strategy and design, to deployment, monitoring, and continual improvement—ensuring you can provide assurance to both internal and external stakeholders that AI is used responsibly.